20 Proven Steps to Gain Admission with Low JAMB Score

 - Wukari Jubilee University, Wukari

-How to Prepare & Excel in Nigeria Tertiary Institutions
+How to Prepare and Excel in Nigeria Tertiary Institutions

 - Be involved on campus